Archivists take over the popular bar-based monthly lecture series, Nerd Nite Philly.

 Chrissie Perella, College of Physicians of Philadelphia – “How to tell if your medicine might actually be a monster”

 How can you tell if your medicine might actually be a monster?
 For starters, it may resemble a small human with plants growing out of its head rather than hair.
 It may scream, causing coma or even death, when harvested.
-Many people are familiar with the alleged magical, and medicinal, properties of the mandrake from the Harry Potter book and movie series, but its long history dates back to the Christian Bible.
+Many people are familiar with the alleged magical, and medicinal, properties of the mandrake from the Harry Potter book and movie series, although its long history dates back to the Christian Bible.
 But can we really call the mandrake just a plant?
 Or is it more – is it a monster as well?

 Chrissie Perella is the Archivist at the Historical Medical Library of The College of Physicians of Philadelphia.
 Although mainly responsible for the preservation and access of the College’s institutional records and hundreds of other manuscript collections, she managed to find time to co-curate “Imperfecta,” which looks at the shifting perceptions about abnormal human development over the past 500 years.
 Her research interests include Old English literature, particularly charms, magic, and medicine; the “monstrous” in medieval and post-medieval sources; and manuscript waste bindings.
 You can check out “Imperfecta” in the Mütter Museum until October 20.